BACK TO BASICS Horse Care COURSE

 Entry level 1

-They are also an excellent prerequisite to the BHS Horse Knowledge and Care sections of the BHS Stage exams.
+They are also an excellent precursor to the BHS Horse Knowledge and Care sections of the BHS Stage exams.

 Module 1 – Horse Identification